darraghogorman37/Milestone-Project-2/README.md

 9. Check the time periods for displaying the randomly generated cards reduces according to the following schedule.
 The time period for a particular display is logged out in the console.

-10. Along with the time periods described above, check that the difficulty level increases in line with the schedule below as the game progresses.
+10. Along with the time periods described above, check that the difficulty level increases in line with the schedule as the game progresses.

 11. On completeion of 8 rounds of the game, check that the following message "CONGRATULATIONS!!
 YOU HAVE COMPLETED THE 5 CARD MEMORY CHALLENGE!!" is displayed in the feedback area and the game returns to the beginning.